What to Include in your Copywriting Portfolio with Examples and Tips

 Frequently Asked Questions

-I'm not a very visual person, how do I make my portfolio look good?
+I'm not a very visual person, how should my copywriting portfolio look?

 Look at some examples for inspiration.
 Some use a hero image at the top.
 Some use a sidebar.
 Some have an image with every project while others might prefer to use an icon or a logo.
 Play around with ideas and ask for feedback from your friends and colleagues.

-I don't have much work to display, how to I populate my portfolio?
+I don't have much work to display, how do I create a copywriting portfolio with no experience?

 Any work that you have done to a high standard can be included, what's important is the quality not the quantity.
 Think about the type of clients you are trying to attract and display the kind of projects that will interest them.
 You really want to write advertisement copy but no one has hired you yet?
 No problem – write a spec ad.
 That's when you find an existing advertising campaign or make up your own and put your spin on it.
 You can even turn it into a case study explaining what brief you set for yourself and how your designs improve the final product.